rvtraveller/layoutcomponents/modules/lc_slick/README.md

 [INTRODUCTION]
 ---------------------
-Through this component, the editor will add a image to the page.
+Through this component, the editor will add a slick view to the page.

 [REQUIREMENTS]
 ---------------------